 - Tow strap or winch

 I can’t speak to water enough.
-In the summer and hotter days, its blistering out there on the dry, dusty sandstone trails.
-Oh, did I mention it gets exceptionally dusty up there?
+In the summer and hotter days, it’s blistering out there on the dry, dusty sandstone trails.
 If you do come before/after/during rain, the sandstone does turn into a mushy play-dough consistency that builds up in your wheel wells so choose your days wisely and be prepared!

 Be careful with camera gear on the trails – it gets severely dusty/muddy depending on the weather and while your out on the trails your number one focus should be on having fun and focusing on the trail.
 Get good shots and have fun with the GoPro but be safe! (and don’t let technical difficulties with gear ruin your day!)

 It’s always best to not wheel alone.
 Bring a friend at the minimum even as a passenger who can help spot & navigate the map and share the experience of the park.
 I would always recommend going with a group of people.
 You never know if a breakdown, failure or anything will leave you stranded and its best to have help and be prepared.

 Need people to go with?
 Austin Jeep People facebook group is a great group to find out when group rides are heading up there or to ask around if anyone is interested in tagging along.